 West University Softball Association, Past Director

 Katie Nash is a principal in the Houston office of Cokinos | Young, where she is a member of the Corporate & Real Estate Transactions practice group.
-Katie’s practice primarily focuses on corporate governance, private equity matters, mergers and acquisitions, and the ongoing general representation to clients regarding businesses of all types, where she advises on all aspects of the corporate life cycle from formation to growth, reorganization, restructuring, and finally to winding up.
+Katie’s practice primarily focuses on corporate governance, private equity matters, mergers and acquisitions, and ongoing general representation to clients regarding businesses of all types, where she advises on all aspects of the corporate life cycle from formation through growth, reorganization, restructuring, and finally to winding up.
 Katie also represents clients in commercial and residential real estate transactions, debt and equity financing, employment issues, complex business contract negotiations and related transactional matters.

 Education